RajGhugare19/VE-principle-for-model-based-RL/README.md

 # The Value Equivalence Principle for Model Based Reinforcement Learning

-This repository is the official implementation of [The Value Equivalence Principle for Model based Reinforcement Learning](https://arxiv.org/abs/2011.03506)
+This repository for the implementation of [The Value Equivalence Principle for Model based Reinforcement Learning](https://arxiv.org/abs/2011.03506)

 You can find our report on the reproducibility [here](https://openreview.net/forum?id=IU5y7hIIZqS).